-An activated stored procedure typically processes one or more messages and returns a response to the service that originated the message or messages.
+An activated stored procedure typically processes one or more messages, and returns a response to the service that originated the messages.
 When messages arrive faster than the stored procedure processes messages, Service Broker starts another instance of the stored procedure, up to the maximum number defined by the queue.
-An activated stored procedure typically exits when the procedure finds no messages available on the queue for a period of time.
+An activated stored procedure typically exits when the procedure finds no messages available on the queue for a while.

 Using activation stored procedures is a common way to design Service Broker applications.
-However, other designs may better suit the needs of a specific application.
+However, other designs might better suit the needs of a specific application.
 Any application that can run Transact-SQL batches in SQL Server can send and receive messages.
-Messages can be also be processed any stored procedure, regardless of whether the stored procedure is activated by SQL Server, started by SQL Server Agent, run by an external application, or run interactively from a tool such as SQL Server Management Studio or SQL Server 2005 Express Manager.
+Messages can be also be processed by any stored procedure, regardless of whether the stored procedure is activated by SQL Server, started by SQL Server Agent, run by an external application, or run interactively from a tool such as SQL Server Management Studio or SQL Server Express Management Studio.